gearnode/local-gateway/README.md

 ## Usage

-This section describe differents ways to use the Local Gateway.
+This section describe different ways to use the Local Gateway.

 ### Proxy to application running on the host